AIT-PUNE01/5-Angular-User_Profile/README.md

 TypeScript:
 1. TypeScript is a statically typed superset of JavaScript, allowing for the declaration of variable types at compile-time.
 2. enhanced tooling support, including code editors with IntelliSense, type checking, error detection.

+Angular definition:
+Angular is a popular open-source web application framework developed and maintained by Google.
+It is written in TypeScript and is widely used for building dynamic, single-page web applications (SPAs), Angular provides a comprehensive set of tools and features for developing modern, client-side applications